VoskCoin/asickcoin/README.md

 software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Bitcoin Core software, see https://youtube.com/voskcoin/, or read the [original whitepaper](https://ASICKcoin.com/whitepaper).
+For more information, as well as an immediately useable, binary version of the ASICKcoin Core software, see https://youtube.com/voskcoin/, or read the [original whitepaper](https://ASICKcoin.com/whitepaper).

 License